For Burial in a National Cemetery

 A Certificate of Appreciation is presented to the donor for providing their loved ones' burial flag to a national cemetery.

 Please contact the cemetery of your choice for information on how to donate a Veteran's burial flag.

 For Burial in a Private Cemetery

-Burial benefits available for Veterans buried in a private cemetery include a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
+Burial benefits available for Veterans buried in a private cemetery may include a Government headstone, marker or medallion, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
 Some Veterans may also be eligible for Burial Allowances.
-There are not any benefits available to spouses and dependents buried in a private cemetery.
+There are not any VA benefits available to spouses and dependents buried in a private cemetery.

 *Note: Link will take you outside the VA web site.